 You need to figure out what your platform’s core value is.
 In other words, what value are you giving to the users of your platform?
 With Airbnb, their platform publishes lists of all the user accommodations that are available.
 Facebook offers value from their newsfeed and Uber offers value from their digital map which illustrates where the nearest taxis are.

 If you want your platform to be successful, viable, and functional, it must have a core value.
 This will increase the user demand for the platform.
 So, if you can learn the core value of the product, then you will understand how to design the architecture of the platform.
 After that, you can worry about building the interactions which take place around the value.
+Don’t chase the idea of implement all mobile app development trends into the first version of the app.

 2. Developing Interactions to Surround the Core Value

-What you now must figure out is, how are you going to create interactions in the MVP build where users get to exchange something of value with each other?
+What you now must figure out is, how are you going to create interactions in the Minimum Viable product build where users get to exchange something of value with each other?
 Let’s use Facebook as an example.
 If you were developing that, you would need to figure out the best way to bring a steady amount of content into the feeds of you and your friends.
 If you were building an app like Etsy, the concern you’d have to address is getting creative individuals of handmade products to sell them on there.
 All of these popular platforms figured out how to get users to regularly interact with them.
 So, how will you do the same on your platform?

 When you’re figuring out how to create a core interaction, there are four processes that it will contain.
 They are: